kevinawei/GeniusLeagueAssessment/README.md

                  withinBoundary.append(row[0])
         return withinBoundary
 ```
-### This method first checks that given coordinate's z bound is within a certain range before implementing the raycast algorithm.
+### The checkBoundary method first checks that given coordinate's z bound is within a certain range before implementing the raycast algorithm.
 This algorithm determines if a given point is inside of a given polygon by first checking that the point is within the y range of the current edge.
-The second statement checks that a raycast horizontal line would pass through the edge given that the first condition is true.
+The second statement checks that a raycasted horizontal line would pass through one of the edges of the polygon given that the first condition holds true.
 The function keeps track of how many times a horizontal raycast line from the point crosses edges from the polygon.
 If the number is an odd number then the point is inside the polygon.
-If the times it crosses the edges is even then the point is outside of the polygon.
+If the number of times it crosses the edges is even then the point is outside of the polygon.
 ```python
     def checkBoundary(self,c, boundary): # uses the raycast odd number rule to detect if a point is within the boundaries of a polygon x,y,z = c #x, y and z coordinates for current row we are checking